Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based Conversational AI Systems: Introduction

 However, the increased conversational depth of LLM-based systems also introduces parallel challenges.
 One such challenge concerning older adults’ trust and confidence is related to the AI’s \textbf{explainability}, or lack thereof \cite{mathur2023did, gleaton2023understanding, enam2025artificial}.
 In theory, AI explanations are system outputs that reveal the inner mechanisms of AI systems in order to provide reasoning or justification for their responses.
 Concerns around explainability are central to the area called Explainable AI (XAI), which focuses on generating intelligible justifications for AI behavior.
 For example, when an AI system reminds an older adult to take a medication, a natural user response might be, \textit{“Why are you reminding me now?”}, with the expectation for the AI to explain why it generated the reminder.
 Such a response may stem either from a perceived mismatch between their own memory and the AI's timing \cite{srinivasan2021explanation}, or from a broader questioning of the AI’s reliability and trustworthiness \cite{de2017people}.
 Research on AI explanations first emerged alongside early intelligent systems.
 Yet, most XAI approaches today continue to prioritize transparency for AI engineers and developers, rather than for everyday end-users interacting with these systems \cite{miller2019explanation, turri2024transparency}.
 However, as AI systems increasingly begin to mediate important decisions in interpersonal settings like the home, explanations of AI responses become crucial factors influencing people’s trust and reliance on them.

-For older adults, this need for understandable explanations of AI systems is even more pronounced.
-As older adults begin to experience cognitive changes, clear explanations of AI behavior become essential for supporting their decision-making and enabling agency and autonomy in AI-mediated interactions \cite{mathur2023did, langley2017explainable, mynatt2025technology}.
-Additionally, as caregiving networks around them evolve, explanations also function as communicative bridges between older adults, their technologies, and other people in their lives.
-Thus, this necessitates designing explanation strategies that are attuned to both individual needs and collaborative caregiving dynamics.
+For older adults, appropriate explanations of AI behavior can be particularly helpful for critically reflecting on AI-generated outputs.
+In increasingly technology-rich home environments, explanations can help them make sense of why an AI is acting in a particular way, reflect on how it interprets their routines and exercise agency in responding or overriding its suggestions \cite{mathur2023did, langley2017explainable, mynatt2025technology}.
+Additionally, as social supports and family communication channels evolve, explanations can also function as communicative bridges between older adults, their technologies, and other people in their lives, thus necessitating explanation strategies that are attuned to both individual and collaborative needs.

 While prior work has emphasized the importance of AI explainability in building user trust, relatively little is known about how older adults perceive or respond to explanations.
 In this paper, we report findings from an exploratory investigation into older adults’ preferences and perceptions towards AI-generated explanations.
 We focus in particular on explanations that are drawn from diverse sources of information present in their homes.
 To address this, we conducted a Speed Dating study \cite{zimmerman2017speed} with 23 older adults, using storyboard-based vignettes across two assistive contexts: \textbf{routine reminders} and \textbf{emergency alerts}.
 Participants encountered an AI system (depicted as a fictional robot in the storyboards) that provided them a series of explanations.
 Participants then reflected on their needs and preferences for explanations, discussing thoughts around explanatory functions, expectations, and goals.